-With many of us staying closer to home to enjoy a day out or weekend away, we’ve decided to take a closer look at what’s right here on our doorstep.
+When many of us were staying closer to home to enjoy a day out or weekend away in summer 2020, we’ve decided to take a closer look at what’s right here on our doorstep.
 Buxton is well placed as a base to explore the surrounding Peak District so in the coming weeks we’re going to bring you some of the best finds, places not to miss and some hidden gems in the area.

 We decided to start with Matlock Bath, or ‘Little Switzerland’; its nickname coined when British poet Lord Byron was once a visitor, comparing it with the Swiss alpine landscape.